Buzz Aldrin's Race Into Space: Race Into Space

+Version 2.0 of Race Into Space was released in 2025, converting the game from C to C++, fixing a host of bugs from the original version, adding many quality of life features, and fixing some historical inaccuracies.

 Buzz Aldrin's Space Program Manager

 In October 2014, Slitherine Strategies released the first version of a game titled Buzz Aldrin's Space Program Manager.
-The game focuses on research, development and mission planning, and shares many features with the original BARIS, but is much more detailed.
+The game focuses on research, development and mission planning, and shares many features with the original BARIS, with better graphics, but much less mission and historical detail.

 Reception

 While Interplay and others had billed the game upon its release as being appropriate for children as young as age 10, it drew criticism for being extremely difficult.
 It was also criticized by The Guardian as being "rather lifeless".
 Computer Gaming World was more positive, wishing for a CD-ROM version but stating that it was a "game that should appeal to anyone with even a casual interest in space exploration".

 The game received a 90/100 score from PC Gamer UK, was a finalist for the COMPUTE!
 Choice Awards in 1993.
 In 1994, PC Gamer UK named Race Into Space the 26th best computer game of all time.
 The editors called it "the most successful piece of 'educational' software available for the PC".

 It has remained popular enough with fans to spawn an open-source version from the original developers at Strategic Visions in 2005, which was downloaded from SourceForge between 2005 and 2017 over 90,000 times.
 Some of the improvements mentioned above have made the game less difficult.